umair-eaglet/tdi-ngnix-lb-example/README.md

 Note: It required Chef DK 12 or higher version installed along with VM Virtual Box and Vagrant installed

-Quik Recipes Intro
+Brief Recipes Introduction
 ======================
-A Server Cookbook contains all the recipes required to create the Infrastructure and Deploy application.⋅⋅ Appserver recipe contains all the code necessary to run Golang server.⋅⋅ Loadbalancer recipe installs and configure nginx for load balancing in Round Robin fashion ( Default nginx )⋅⋅ Deploy recipe deals with deployment and running Go App.
+A Server Cookbook contains all the recipes required to create the Infrastructure and Deploy application.
+Appserver recipe contains all the code necessary to run Golang server.⋅⋅ Loadbalancer recipe installs and configure nginx for load balancing in Round Robin fashion ( Default nginx )⋅⋅ Deploy recipe deals with deployment and running Go App.